We exist to inspire true rugby spirit within our rugby community, championing care and safety;

-The Irish Rugby Football Union Charitable Trust was formed in 1978 to assist severely injured rugby players in their everyday lives, and help to restore their confidence and independence.
+The Irish Rugby Football Union Charitable Trust was formed in 1978 to assist severely injured rugby players in their everyday lives, and help to restore their confidence and independence; with the Trust being their for the injured players families as well.

-There are currently 36 seriously injured players registered with the Charitable Trust in Ireland, most of whom are wheelchair bound and have some form of permanent paralysis.
+There are currently 35 seriously injured players registered with the Charitable Trust in Ireland, most of whom are wheelchair users and have some form of permanent paralysis.

 The support provided by the Trust takes many forms and includes financial assistance for medical, nursing and caring expenses, home alterations, education and training costs, provision of wheelchairs and specialised equipment together with motor vehicles and vehicle conversion costs.
 The Trust also maintains regular contact with each injured player and their families.

 Over the past few years the average annual cost of financial support provided by the Trust has been approximately €350,000.
 This is partly funded by direct grants from the IRFU, our Partners, along with various fundraising initiatives and donations.
 Fundraising initiatives include sponsored walks coinciding with Lions tours and the Rugby World Cup, golf tournaments, sports quizzes and gala dinners on the eve of a home Six Nations match along with the Friends of the Charitable Trust scheme.

-The Friends scheme is important to the Trust as it provides a regular income from subscriptions with membership currently in excess of 400.
-A Friends scheme for clubs is also in place with each member club receiving a Friends plaque for display in their clubhouse.
+The Friends programme is important to the Trust as it provides a regular income from subscriptions with membership currently in excess of 400.
+The Friends programme includes individuals, Clubs and Schools across the four provinces, as well as recently adding Corporate Friends to the programme.

 Trustees & Committee

-The IRFU monitors the Trust through five Trustees: Ronnie Dawson, Don Crowley, John Hussey, Roly Meates and Ian McIlrath.
+The IRFU monitors the Trust through four Trustees: John Callaghan, Ronnie Dawson, John Hussey and Ian McIlrath.

-The day to day affairs of the Trust are administered by a sub-committee currently comprising: John Callaghan (Chairman), Mr. Cliff Beirne, Billy Dawson, Michael Whelan, Ollie Campbell, Fiona Coghlan, Mark Orr, Stan Huey, Adrian Leddy, Keith Mangan, Pat O’Connor, Dr. Noel O’Mahony, Prof. John Quinlan, John Trainor, Niall Rynne, Dr. Eimear Smith, Robert Deacon and John Wilson.
+The day to day affairs of the Trust are administered by a sub-committee currently comprising: Michael Whelan (Chairperson), Mr. Cliff Beirne, Billy Dawson, Ollie Campbell, Fiona Coghlan, Yvonne Comer, Robert Deacon, Stan Huey, Pat O’Connor, Dr. Noel O’Mahony, Prof. John Quinlan, Liam Rattigan, Niall Rynne, Dr. Eimear Smith, John Trainor and John Wilson.